sungnga/react-ecommerce/react-frontend/README.md

 - If the user is authenticated(signed in), hide signup and signin.
 Only show signout
 - In auth/index.js file:
   - We need to access the user from the local storage
-  - Write a isAuthenticated helpher method that returns true if the user is authenticated (jwt is in local storage), else returns false
+  - Write a isAuthenticated helper method that returns true if the user is authenticated (jwt is in local storage), else returns false
   ```javascript
   export const isAuthenticated = () => {
     // Check if window object is undefined, return false